SubjectiveObservations/frc-robot-tracking/README.md

 ### Velocity and Acceleration Measurement

-Note: This feature is currently under development and **does not** produce accurate results due to skewing issues.
+Note: This feature is currently under development and **does not** produce accurate results due to noise issues.

 ```bash
 python bytrack.py